Unceas/payment-failure-intelligence-system/README.md

 The analysis identifies high-impact failure scenarios, validates them statistically, and prioritizes solutions based on measurable revenue impact—mirroring real-world decision-making workflows in data-driven organizations.

 Designed to enable stakeholders to quickly identify high-risk segments, monitor failure trends, and prioritize corrective actions.

+Future work includes applying this framework to real-world datasets with noisy and incomplete data.